whipowill/quake-mod-scarlet/README.md

 - **Multiplayer Bots** - add robot players to deathmatch, teamplay, and coop games
 - **Copper Tweaks** - all the vanilla+ improvements from the popular [Copper](http://lunaran.com/copper/) mod (v1.19)
 - **Blood & Gore** - bathe in the blood of your enemies w/ scalable gore setting
-- **Weapons Balance** - find the perfect balance w/ configurable weapon damage
+- **Weapons Balance** - find the perfect balance w/ configurable weapons
 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Name Tags** - see other player names Halo-style when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey